BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Educational.md

     linkStyle 52 stroke:green,stroke-width:2.0px
     linkStyle 53 stroke:#55f,stroke-width:2.0px
 ```
-Blockchain Commons would, as before, publish a partially elided Envelope:
+As before, Blockchain Commons publishes a partially elided Envelope with the foundational information on the test results.
 ```
 {
     "Blockchain Commons Certifactions #13A" [